starikovs/contenteditable.space/README.md

 Features:
 * You can take quick notes here which are saved to localstorage.
 * Or you can use it as a simple text editor to copy/paste -> edit -> copy/paste.
-* No cookies 🍪 and it doesn't track you.
+* No cookies 🍪 and we don't track you.

 ## What if you don't like it?